notaryproject/specifications/specs/trust-store-trust-policy.md

 - Trusted identities listed under `trustedIdentities` MUST support a full and partial list of all the attribute types present in [subject DN](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1.2.6) of x509 certificate.
 Alternatively, it supports a single item with value `*`, to indicate that under its `trust-store-type`, any certificate that chains to the associated trust store (`trustStore`) is allowed.
 - If the subject DN of the signing certificate is used in the trust anchor, then it MUST meet the following requirements:
-  - The value of each `trustedIdentities` list item, if it begins with `x509.subject:`, MUST be followed by comma-separated one or more RDNs.
+  - For each identity listed in `trustedIdentities`, if begins with `x509.subject:`, it MUST be followed by comma-separated one or more RDNs.
     Other types of trusted identities may be supported, by using an alternate prefix, or a different format.
     For example, `x509.subject: C=${country}, ST=${state}, L=${locallity}, O={organization}, OU=${organization-unit}, CN=${common-name}`.
-  - Each identity listed in `trustedIdentities` MUST contain country (C), state or province (ST), and organization (O) RDNs.
+  - For each identity listed in `trustedIdentities`, it MUST contain country (C), state or province (ST), and organization (O) RDNs.
     All other RDNs are optional.
     The minimal possible value is `x509.subject: C=${country}, ST=${state}, O={organization}`,
   - Trust identities listed under the same `trust-store-type` MUST NOT have overlapping values,